rstudio/posit-demo-assets/R/rmd-blastula/README.md

 ### Push Button

-Open `full-report.Rmd` and use the blue publish icon in the upper right corner of the IDE code pane.
+Use the blue publish icon in the upper right corner of the IDE code pane.
 Ensure you select "Publish document with source code" and include `full-report.Rmd` and `email.Rmd` documents.

 ### Git-backed